ilyaZar/SVmodelRcppSMC/README.md

-# ## SVmodelExamples
+## SVmodelExamples

-#
+## Some more details:
-# This is an example of an SV model to be estimated via PMMH using RcppSMC in a
-# as a package.
+This is an example of an SV model to be estimated via PMMH using RcppSMC in a as a package.